ritammv/ritammv/README.md

 - 👑 I love making things - the satisfaction of writing code to make something beautiful on screen is second-to-none
 - 🔭 I’m currently working on [Ongaku](https://github.com/ritammv/ongaku), a music sharing community app
 - 🌱 I’m currently learning more React, Redux and Typescript
+- 🚀 I'm obsessed with AWS and delving deep into the world of clouds
 - 💬 Hit me up for open source collabs.
 <br />